 Today I’m going to show you what may or may not be a first for you – how easy it is to make funnel cakes at home.
 And by “easy” I mean ingredients that you have on hand, a few minutes of cooking time, and you’re done!
-And just to take the guess work out of it and show you exactly what to do, I’ve even made a little video of actually making and frying the funnel cake.
+And just to take the guesswork out of it and show you exactly what to do, I’ve even made a little video of actually making and frying the funnel cake.
 See?
-It’s like I’ve shown up at your door and made myself at home in your kitchen – only better because you didn’t have to clean anything or change out of your pajama pants :).
+It’s like I’ve shown up at your door and made myself at home in your kitchen – only better because you didn’t have to clean anything or change out of your pajama pants.
 For the record, I have no problem with a messy house or pajama pants!

 Ready?
 Let’s dive in!

 Now you have your batter.
 See how easy that was?
 You’ll want to use this batter soon because if you don’t, it will thicken and be hard to come out of the funnel.
 If that happens, just add 1/4 cup milk and whisk it in by hand.

-- Use tongs to careful flip cake over and cook on the other side as well.
+Continue until the funnel is empty and then allow the cake to cook until lightly browned on the bottom.
+Use tongs to carefully flip the fried dough over and cook on the other side as well.

-Once done, remove to paper towel lined plate and sprinkle top with confectioner’s sugar.
-Repeat process until all funnel cakes are fried, placing each finished cake onto it’s own paper towel-lined plate.
+You want the funnel cakes to be fried until golden brown.
+Then remove to a paper towel-lined plate and sprinkle the top with powdered sugar.
+Repeat the process with the until all funnel cakes are fried, placing each finished cake onto its own paper towel-lined plate.